 The transition from foraging and collecting to cultivating took place over several centuries, but these gradual changes did serve to mark a very distinct era of permanent settlement during the Neolithic Period.
 Increased rainfall around 9600 BCE meant that the Jordan River would swell yearly, in the process depositing layers of fertile soil along its banks.
-This fertile soil allowed locals to rely on Jericho just north of the Dead Sea.
+This fertile soil allowed locals to rely on agriculture for survival.
+Soon after they founded Jericho just north of the Dead Sea.